cboettig/ews-review/manuscript.md

 long time scales these are technically not regime shifts, such changes would effectively appear to be regime shifts on shorter ones.
 We would not expect such regime shifts to be preceded with CSD.

+Of course, stochastically-driven regime shifts may occur in systems where bifurcations are also possible, and it may be difficult to distinguish between the two. @Renne2013, for example suggest that ecosystems were under near-critical stress due to climate changes just prior to the Chicxulub impact, which resulted in mass extinction.
+In such a case, EWS may precede the regime shift even if it is ultimately triggered by a stochastic event.

 Statistical problems in detecting early warning signals
 =======================================================